German-Romance Language Contact in the Italian Alps: documentation, explanation, participation

 AlpiLinK aims to document cross-linguistically comparable data from the non-standard language varieties, e.g. dialects and minority languages, spoken in the alpine regions of Italy.
 The data collection in the project is done via online crowdsourcing on this website (go to the “Participate” section to participate).
 Any speaker of the investigated language varieties, e.g. Walser German or Venetan dialect (for full list go to “Our Varieties“), can register on the platform and participate in the linguistic survey by audio-recording their answers to a variety of linguistic tasks (e.g. translation, image description etc.).

 The collected audio files will be made freely available on the interactive map “Listen & Explore” (currently hosting data from the preceding VinKo project), which can be consulted by anyone interested in exploring the gathered data and learning more about the multilingual environment characterising the area under investigation.
+The data is also stored in an periodically updated online repository which constitutes a valuable open-access resource for both the researchers and the members of the communities involved (Rabanus et al. 2023).

 Explanation